 IKEA has several initiatives to promote sustainability and reduce waste, including the IKEA Recycle Program.
 Through this program, customers can bring their used IKEA products to designated collection points, which will be separated and sorted into different materials.

 Once the used products have been collected, they are taken to a recycling facility, where they are disassembled and the materials are separated.
 Some of these materials, such as metal and plastic, can be recycled and used to create new products.
-Other materials, such as wood, may be ground up and used as fuel to generate energy.
+Other materials, such as recycling wood, by it being destroyed and ground up to be used as fuel to generate energy.

 IKEA is committed to finding new and innovative ways to reuse and recycle materials.
 The company works with partners and organizations to develop new recycling technologies and processes.